We are currently moving our web services and information to Canada.ca.

 Funding for the Main Estimates is requested through two different supply bills: an interim supply bill and a full supply bill.
 The interim supply bill provides funds to federal organizations for the first three months of the fiscal year.
 It is introduced in the House of Commons during the third supply period and voted on in March.
 The full supply bill provides the balance of the funding presented in the Main Estimates.
 It is introduced during the first supply period and is voted on in June.

-The last Estimates document to be tabled each year is the Departmental Plans.
+The last Estimates document to be tabled each year is the departmental Report on Plans and Priorities (RPP).
 This is a forward-looking document that each department and agency (excluding Crown corporations) must prepare.
 It outlines an organization’s key plans and priorities for the coming fiscal year and the two following years.
-Departmental Plans documents are usually tabled in Parliament after the Estimates each year.
+RPP documents must be tabled in Parliament on or before March 31 of each year.

 Conclusion